uw-ictd/colte/README.md

 npm start
 ```

+If you want to use a translated template, at the directory views/ from each web interface, you need to change the .hbs-es files to .hbs

 # Configuration

 After installation, pointers to all the various config files can be found in `/etc/colte/`.
 The main config file is `config.yml`.
 After you edit this file, run `colteconf` to reconfigure all components and restart them as necessary.
 Note that you **must** run colteconf at least once after installing CoLTE, because there is no way for us to know some of the options (e.g. upstream and downstream interfaces).